giuluck/GeneralizedDisparateImpact/README.md

 * a script to plot the value of the GeDI indicator with respect to the HGR one (`gedi_vs_hgr.py`) as in Figure 4;
 * a script to retrieve all the values obtained from the experiments and collect them in a _.csv_ file (`results_file.py`);
 * a script to retrieve all the values obtained from the experiments and collect them in latex tables (`results_tables.py`).

-## How To Cite

-_The paper has been accepted to ICML 2023 and will be published soon in the conference proceedings._

 ## Contacts